-- 1. Students seeking academic consideration for any missed assignments (worth more than 10%) due to illness or provable personal crisis must apply to the Office of the Dean of their home faculty and provide documentation (see note on Policy on Consideration for Student Absences below).
+- 1. Students seeking academic consideration for any missed assignments or tests/exams must submit an absence notification and supporting documentation through the Student Absence Portal within 48 hours (see note on Policy on Consideration for Student Absences below).
 Make-ups CANNOT be granted by the instructor alone. - 2.
-If you miss an exam due to illness or provable personal crisis, you must also contact the instructor within 48 hours.
-If you do not contact me, the grade of F will stand. - 3.
 Students should note that missed quizzes will be counted as zeroes.
-Since the lowest of the 5 quiz scores will be dropped and each quiz only counts 5% of the course grade, there will be no make-up quizzes in the case of illness or personal crisis. - 4.
+Since the lowest of the 5 quiz scores will be dropped and each quiz only counts 5% of the course grade, there will be no make-up quizzes in the case of illness or personal crisis. - 3.
 Those who miss classes or parts of classes remain responsible for material they have missed.
-Students are encouraged to form study groups in order to assist each other in preparing for tests and for discussion of assigned readings. - 5.
+Students are encouraged to form study groups in order to assist each other in preparing for tests and for discussion of assigned readings. - 4.
 There is no extra credit in this course; there will be no re-weighting of the course components.